 Indeed, the Women And Work Commission found that unleashing women’s full potential could be worth £23 billion a year to the Exchequer .
 To put this into context, this year’s central government budget for Education is £28.6 billion .
 Better using women’s talents could fund most of our schools and colleges.

 Giving women the opportunity to achieve their potential must be at the heart of our approach to economic growth

 Achieving a more gender-balanced workplace creates efficiency savings, enhances employee engagement, boosts productivity, meets the diverse needs of customers and suppliers, and improves brand reputation.
-The chart below characterises the key business drivers behind levelling the playing field for women and men at work.

 “ Giving women the opportunity to achieve their potential must be at the heart of our approach to economic growth ”

 Opportunity Now works with employers from across the public and private sectors to accelerate the pace of change for women in the workplace.
 To maximise our impact, we focus on three key pillars of activity:

 - Increasing agility

 This page highlights a compelling business case behind each of our campaign aims.

 Increasing agility: Flexible working is a key enabler towards women’s participation in the labour market.
 Creating agile workplaces also saves time, money and the environment.
 Opportunity Now is calling on employers to roll out flexible working opportunities to their whole workforce, at all levels.
 Modern employers think innovatively of work as an activity, not a place, and assess employee output, not hours.